letilvy/ui5-ase-demo/README.md

 ### 1. Enhance table title(DEMO)

 	a.
-Make the table title display conut of items as below:
+Make the table title display count of items as below:

 ![alt tag](https://user-images.githubusercontent.com/23159761/42492843-2cfafefa-844d-11e8-88dd-09b23f1c1fae.png)

 	b.
-If there is no itme in table, then the title should display 'Posts', not 'Posts (0)'
+If there is no item in table, then the title should display 'Posts', not 'Posts (0)'